openstack/ironic-specs/specs/kilo-implemented/api-microversions.rst

 Ironic.
 The version that the new client uses is the maximum microversion it supports.

-* The user does not specify the microversion to use in communciation with the client.
+* The user does not specify the microversion to use in communication with the client.
 Consequentally, the client attempts to use the latest microversion that the client knows about.
 * The client makes a connection to an old Ironic, supplying a